 “It treats young adults, who are capable enough to serve in the military, sign contracts, and elect decision-makers to public office, as incapable of making the distinction between risky and less risky behavior.”

-Regarding the original question of what’s legal and what is not when it comes to underage vaping, I can only say that if you are parent who has teenager who smokes, and you both care about tobacco harm reduction, there’s no reason not to purchase a vape product on their behalf.
+Regarding the original question of what’s legal and what is not when it comes to underage vaping, I can only say that if you are a parent who has a teenager who smokes, and you both care about tobacco harm reduction, there’s no reason not to purchase a vape product on their behalf.